Guide: Employee-Driven Continuous Improvement

 A simple prioritisation matrix

 Place ideas in a 2x2 grid based on effort and impact.
 Prioritise high-impact, low-effort ideas first because they build momentum.
 Then tackle high-impact, high-effort as strategic bets.
 Low-impact ideas can be handled if you have capacity, but aren't priority.
+Most plateauing programmes spend too much time on low-impact, low-effort ideas because they're easy to ship and produce a flattering activity number; resist that pattern.

 Involve the right stakeholders